 The Green Gulch Resident Training Program is designed to support Zen students to sit zazen, practice intimately with each other and with the bodhisattva precepts, and gain a thorough understanding of what it is to take refuge in Buddha, Dharma and Sangha.

 Please note that there is a two-night minimum.
-Guest check-in each day is at 3 pm in the Welcome Center (office closes at 5:45 pm).
+First time guests can stop in at the Welcome Center (open until 4 pm).
 Late check-in between 6 pm and 9 pm is possible with 24 hours notice.
 No arrivals after 9 pm.

 Three organic vegetarian meals, often featuring freshly harvested vegetables from the fields, are offered daily at Green Gulch.
 With a buffet-style serve-up at 7:15 am, 12:15 pm and 6:00 pm, the dining room is a wonderful place to be nourished and be in community.
 Meals are included for overnight guests.
 Those who would like to have lunch on both their arrival and departure days, please leave a donation for the extra meal in the box in the dining room.